Xalapa Museum of Anthropology: History

+The current building was designed by Edward Durell Stone.

 Educational services

 The Museum of Anthropology in Xalapa offers various educational services in order to improve the public knowledge at all levels.
 In addition to seek the historical, artistic and cultural development in a fun, meaningful and interesting way.

 The museum holds a special interest in children, youth and families in the community.
 Guided tours for school groups, have created a better learning experiences, by either proving materials to students, inspiration, and even the potential possibility of a publication.
 This promote the development of creative skills and reflections.